msolomentsev/msolomentsev.github.io/_drafts/public-speaking.md

 ### Synthesis

-You may have noticed that many of my bulletpoints between conversation and performance rhyme with eachother.
+You may have noticed that many of my bullet points in conversation and performance rhyme with each other.
+This is obviously on purpose.
+I think the two perspectives are complementary, leading to many of the same conclusions.
+Moreover, I think the most effective presentations occur when you can hold both ideas in your head at once.
+If you can be conversational while being very mindful of the impression you are making on your audience, that is an incredibly effective presentation.

+In the end - there is no substitute for practice.
+Short of that, take it easy, be cool.
+Best of luck.